Fill in this quick form to receive your FREE personal holiday quote from us...

 Driving time Lake Tekapo to Akaroa 280 km / 173 miles, 4 hours

 This far reaching road adventure takes you from the mountains to sea level.
 Climb through the tussocky wilds of the Mackenzie Country before reaching the flat green tranquillity of the Canterbury Plains on your way to Akaroa.
-Akaroa is a historic French and British settlement nestled in the heart of Banks Peninsula, an area noted for its beauty and unique wildlife and defined by rolling volcanic peaks which give way to sandy beaches and two magnificent harbours.
+Akaroa is a historic French and British settlement nestled in the heart of the Banks Peninsula, an area noted for its beauty and unique wildlife and defined by rolling volcanic peaks which give way to sandy beaches and two magnificent harbours.

 Stay 2 nights in Akaroa.